maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

      * The client connects to a local Ignite 3 cluster running on the default port.
      *
      * @return An initialized IgniteClient instance
-     */
-    public static synchronized IgniteClient getClient() {
+     * @throws RuntimeException if the connection cannot be established */ public static synchronized IgniteClient getClient() {
         if (igniteClient == null) {